 Table of Contents

-There are a few benefits for debt management that come with an Avant loan, but that’s certainly not the only option for borrowing with this online lender.
+There are a few benefits for debt management that come with an Avant loan, but with competitive interest rates, that’s certainly not the only option for borrowing with this online lender.

 Avant Personal Loans

-When you take out an Avant personal loan, you may be charged an administrative fee upfront, which is calculated as part of your APR.
-It can range between 1.75% and 3.75% of your loan amount, and will actually be deducted from your funds before you receive them.
+When you take out an Avant personal loan, you may be charged an origination fee upfront, which is calculated as part of your APR.
+It can range between 1.75% and 4.75% of your loan amount, and will actually be deducted from your funds before you receive them.

 The pro is that you don’t have to worry about paying the fee with funds from your own wallet, but you do need to factor that money into your budget for the loan amount.